ni/webvi-examples/Readme.md

 [![Customize WebVI with CSS Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/CustomizeWithCss/Builds/WebApp_Web%20Server/Main.html)
 [![Customize WebVI with CSS README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)](CustomizeWithCss)

-This example demonstrates how to customize the HTML output of a WebVI using CSS.
+This example demonstrates how to customize the styling of a WebVI using CSS.

-One of the main parts of a WebVI is an HTML output that displays HTML5 Custom Elements.
-One of the advantages of using CSS in a web application is to the separate content from style.
-For example, you could create a custom CSS file that is shared across the organization or even among other users to build more and more styles and layouts.
+The underlying technology used by WebVIs is HTML Custom Elements.
+One of the advantages of using HTML Custom Elements is the ability leverage CSS in a web application that seperates style from the content.
+For example, you could create a custom CSS file that is shared across your organization for custom styles and layouts.

 ![Screenshot of Demo](CustomizeWithCss/readme_files/Screenshot.gif)